severb/flowy/docs/index.rst

 `Flowy`_ is a library for building and running distributed, asynchronous workflows built on top of `Amazon's SWF`_.
 Flowy deals away with the spaghetti code associated with orchestrating complex workflows.
-It is ideal for applications that have to perform multi-phased batch processing on their input data.
+It is ideal for applications that have to deal with multi-phased batch processing, media encoding, long-running tasks or background processing.

 A toy map-reduce workflow with Flowy looks like this::